Six Hundred Sixty Six Bottles of Blood on the Wall: Horror Realm Con

 This weekend I drove about 4.5 hours from Dayton, Ohio to Pittsburg, Pennsylvania for a small horror convention called Horror Realm Con.
 I went to meet and make friends.
 I also went to sell books.
 Beforehand, I talked to some publishers and got some deals and took about 40 books.
 I didn’t sell a single one.
 Not even with my marketing gimmick of brining in a six-foot tall stuffed squid.
 Hell, that was a lot of fun anyway.
 Obviously I wanted to sell a few books, but I don’t care.
 The experience was worth it.

-I’m home now and despite the exhaustion and the road trip (I totally had to pull over and take a car nap) and all that shit, I can’t stop smiling.
+I’m home now and despite the exhaustion and the road trip (I totally had to pull over and take a car nap) and all that stuff, I can’t stop smiling.
 All kinds of cool stuff happened.
 I’m going to fire the bullet points at you shotgun style because my brain isn’t functioning on any kind of level that will lead to anything in the ball park of linear coherence.

 A big attraction to Horror Realm Con for me was the abundance of people associated with the podcast that has been oh so good to me, The Wicked Library.
 Also, my initial contact with several of these people came from my gig writing for HorrorTree.
 That’s pretty cool too!
 I got to meet Nelson Pyles, the voice of TWL (too bad Maddie Von Stark lives on the other side of the country) a founder of TWL Johnny Axx, and several other writers who have had stories featured on The Wicked Library, including two of the most recent Jessica McHugh and Mae March.

 I’ve known Mae for about a year now, but we’d never met.
 She heard my story “Smoke” on TWL and sent me a friend request on FB and we’ve chatted off and on ever since.
-I’m not sure how I got so serious about actually driving 4 fucking hours (my old roommate often jokes that I never leave a 5 mile radius around my house) but I said I was thinking about it and she convinced me to pull the trigger.
+I’m not sure how I got so serious about actually driving 4 hours (my old roommate often jokes that I never leave a 5 mile radius around my house) but I said I was thinking about it and she convinced me to pull the trigger.

 Mae said that her and her friend, artist and Tarot reader Lee Bradford had a dealer table and I could share it with them if I wanted.
 I wanted.
 They were cool as hell.
 I’ve not met in person too many people I’ve only known online as this is only really my second convention, but I hope the way things worked out with those two sets the pace for the rest of my life.
-They were both fucking awesome, generous, cool, fair, funny, you fucking name it, those two were it and it made feel super comfortable in a room where I didn’t know a soul.
+They were both awesome, generous, cool, fair, funny, you name it, those two were it and it made feel super comfortable in a room where I didn’t know a soul.

 Right behind our vendor table was the vendor table for Post Mortem Press.
 If you don’t know them GET TO KNOW THEM.
 They are doing great things and though I’ve yet to publish with them (and have received a staggering number of rejections haha) they are probably my favorite small press.
 I liked them a lot before this con and after getting to meet and hang out with Mr. and Mrs. Beebe, the two that run the show, my affection for that press has only grown.